Power NI: Tariffs, Perks, Reviews & Contact Details

 - At any PayPoint

-Here, too, customers can save further by setting up an Energy Online account and receiving their bills online rather than through the post.
-Online billing will save you a further £12 per year.
+Here, too, customers could save further by setting up an Energy Online account and receiving their bills online rather than through the post.

-Keypad is Power NI’s pay as you go plan offering a 2.5% discount on the standard rate whenever you top up, making the unit rate 18.27p.
+Keypad is Power NI’s pay as you go plan offering a discount on the standard rate whenever you top up.
 Customers can top up over the phone, at any Post Office or PayPoint, online or through the free Keypad app, which is available in the Apple Store and Google Play.
 Find out more in our Power NI Top Up guide

 Power NI also offers ‘friendly credit’ so that you don’t get left in the dark if you forget to top up or can’t access any top up method.
 ‘Friendly credit’ applies at select hours, over the weekend and bank holidays.